-This Mexican Keto Taco Bake is made with ground beef, diced tomatoes, black beans, corn, onions, bell peppers, seasonings, and lots of cheese.
+This Taco Bake Recipe is made with ground beef, diced tomatoes, black beans, corn, onions, bell peppers, seasonings, and lots of cheese.

 This is a Tex-Mex dish that really is comfort food to me.
 I absolutely love the end product, especially when you serve yourself and the melted cheese pulls.
 You can modify this any way you prefer and serve with tortillas or tortilla chips.
 This is absolutely kid friendly and can feed a family of 6 people.